 Arrive, check in, start slowly.
 In the afternoon: old town, Hauptmarkt, Imperial Castle, Handwerkerhof or simply the lanes below the castle.
 Evening: Hausbrauerei Altstadthof on Bergstraße.
 It brews Nuremberg Rotbier, a historic local beer style and a good starting point.

 For food, go for Nürnberger Rostbratwürste or a Franconian tavern dish.
 If you are exploring again the next day, do not overdo the first evening.
+A good alternative to Altstadthof is Tucher Mautkeller at Hallplatz: central, historic vaulted cellar, house beer and Franconian food.
+If you are in Nuremberg in September, Altstadtfest can also take over the first evening completely.

 Day 2: Nuremberg or Fürth